amkhrjee/ocwd/readme.md

 ## What does `ocwd` do?
 `ocwd` is a command line utility that downloads resources from any [MIT OCW](https://ocw.mit.edu/) course to any storage path provided by you.
 The resources are available under the creative commons license and MIT reserves all rights to the content.
 This tool simply scrapes the OCW website for resources and offers a simple and easy way for downloading any course resource for offline use.
 ## Installation Guide

-> This script only works on 🪟Windows (🐧Linux + 🍎MacOS support coming soon!)
+### Windows

-`ocwd` works with both Windows PowerShell and the cross-platform PowerShell-Core.
+`ocwd` works with both [Windows PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7.3) and the cross-platform [PowerShell-Core](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.3).

 All recent versions of Windows 10 & 11 already come with Windows PowerShell installed (search for `PowerShell` using Windows Search to find out whether you have it or not).
 However, you can also follow the installation guides provided here in case you don't have PowerShell installed.

-If you have PowerShell installed, skip to the `ocwd` installation script.

 <details>
 <summary>
- <h3>PowerShell Installation Guide</h3>
+ <h3>PowerShell Installation Guide for Windows</h3>
 </summary>
 PowerShell comes in two flavours - PowerShell Windows and PowerShell-Core.
 You are recommened to download PS-Core, as it is the one in active development by Microsoft and thus have the latest features. `ocwd` downloads work faster with PS-Core (thanks to multi-threading!)